Fanfic, a Memory: The Beginning: First Shot Fired

 Looking back, Disney’s new Star Wars was my last stab at making fandom work out for me.
 There were definitely good times, lovely camaraderie and intense nerdiness, but the unending sludge of antiblack racism against the character Finn and his Black fans brought home just how sickeningly white supremacist fandom could be, and had always been as incidents like Racefail ‘09 demonstrated.
 I just hadn’t smacked into this face of fandom quite so hard before because the franchises I was into didn’t have major Black characters (which is a whole conversation of its own).

-After these experiences I couldn’t enjoy Star Wars or even my earlier fandom obsessions the same way anymore.
+After these experiences I couldn’t enjoy Star Wars or even my earlier fandoms the same way anymore.
 Between major life changes and the work of developing my original fiction ideas, I didn’t want to spend that kind of energy on a space I no longer found enjoyable.
 From around 2020 my fandom activities including fanfic became sporadic and I have not engaged in fandom with the same intensity since.

 So I left… or did I?